Shaheen Khan (Indian actress)

-Sandhya Khan is an Indian former actress who has appeared in Telugu, Tamil, and Kannada films.
+Shaheen Khan is an Indian former actress who has appeared in Telugu, Tamil, and Kannada films.

 Career

 She is known for her role in Chiru Navvutho (2001).
 She reprised her role in the film's remakes as well.

 She has also appeared in music videos for Shankar Mahadevan, and has worked as a model with Fair & Lovely.

-Sandhya later quit the film industry after her marriage.
+Shaheen Khan later quit the film industry after her marriage.